Viswam (film): Soundtrack

 The soundtrack and the background score were composed by Chaitan Bharadwaj and Bheems Ceciroleo (only one song), in his maiden collaboration with both Gopichand and Srinu Vaitla.
 The first single, "Moroccan Maguva," was released on 11 September 2024, and is a dance track about the hero's romantic interest.
 Rakendu Mouli's lyrics have a liberal use of colloquial Hyderabadi lingo, and it is a unique blending of English, Telugu and Urdu.
 The second single, "Mondi Thalli Pilla Nuvvu" was unveiled thereafter on 24 September, and is a composition about motherly love and affection.
 The song portrays a mother-daughter relationship in a melodic and heartwarming manner.
-"Vastanu Vastanule," the third single, was released on 4 October 2024 and is a romantic melody between the hero and the heroine.
-The fourth single, "Gunguru Gunguru" was composed by Bheems Ceciroleo, and is another dance track with heavy mass beats, intending to show the chemistry between the hero and the heroine.